ccrp-dev/ccrp/docs/04-protocol-flows.md

 ## Multipart Response Flow

-For implementations supporting multipart responses, chunks can be retrieved with clear boundaries and identifiers.
+CCRP returns chunks with clear boundaries and identifiers using the multipart/mixed format.

 ### Flow Sequence